hindutva/hindutva.github.io/main/books/vivekAnanda/volume_2/jnana-yoga/057_maya_and_illusion.md

 principle, they made many mistakes.
-The theory of the all-pervading life principle, of which all life in this universe is but a differing manifestation, was understood in Vedic times; it is found in the Brâhmanas.
-There is a long hymn in the Samhitâs in praise of Prâna of which all life is but a manifestation.
+The theory of the all-pervading life principle, of which all life in this universe is but a differing manifestation, was understood in Vedic times; it is found in the Brāhmanas.
+There is a long hymn in the Samhitās in praise of Prāna of which all life is but a manifestation.
 By the by, it may interest some of you to know that there are theories in the Vedic philosophy about the origin of life on this earth very similar to those which have been